GreninjaBoy23D/Capstone-Respiretory/docs/candidate-c.md

 # Idea Canvas — Candidate < C >

-Copy this file once per candidate into your repository as `docs/ideas/candidate-a.md` (then `-b`, `-c`).
-Fill every field.
-A blank field is an answer: it means you do not know yet, and that is exactly what this page is for.
-Delete the bracketed guidance as you go.

 **Candidate name:** <short, memorable, not a technology>
 **Date started:** <YYYY-MM-DD>   **Well it came from:** <work / campus / hobby / open source / client / research gap>